arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 ###Warm up

-In the college days, We(<a href="https://twitter.com/ArnDvd" target='_blank'>me</a>, <a href="https://twitter.com/smartmohi/" target='_blank'>Mohan</a>, <a href="https://twitter.com/ashkrj" target='_blank'>Ashok</a>) used get some freelance/outsourced projects(no agreement), develop them (no process), deliver them(no SLA) &amp; get the money(no bill).
+In the college days, We(<a href="https://twitter.com/ArnDvd" target='_blank'>me</a>, <a href="https://twitter.com/smartmohi/" target='_blank'>Mohan</a>, <a href="https://twitter.com/ashkrj" target='_blank'>Ashok</a>) used to get some freelance/outsourced projects(no agreement), develop them(no process), deliver them(no SLA) &amp; get the money(no bill).
 We did not know much(anything) about business, start-up, sales, marketing or about getting money from strangers to do business(funding).
 We couldn't start up then as we didn't have much exposure into business.
 So we had decided to join hands after some time.

 > " Ok, Let's get employed some where, learn about business, and do something after 2 years. "